 Sometimes it is obvious that a pet is dealing with pain.
 Some of the most common signs that a dog may need it include:

 - Trouble Walking.
 A dog usually likes to keep up with its owner on walks in the outdoors.
 When a dog starts to fall behind, it may be because it is in pain.
-Also, at home, when a dog is in pain, they may play less, avoid the stairs, and act lethargic and lay down.
+Also, at home or at training, when a dog is in pain, they may play less, avoid the stairs, and act lethargic and lay down.

 - Limping.
 One of the first signs that a dog may need glucosamine is that it begins to limp.
 This may occur after getting up or on a constant basis.